brandontrabucco/hypercomplex-ops/README.md

 ## Usage

-To use this library, you must first import tensorflow, and then import the operator library using load_custom_op_library.
+To use this library, you must first import tensorflow, and then import the operator library using load_op_library.
 This method returns a handle to the custom operations in our library.

 ```
 import tensorflow as tf